 Saint Louis University Career Services is here to help you begin a process of self-exploration that can help you better make decisions about majors and careers.
 We are committed to delivering excellent career counseling and content, including our new podcast, related to your professional and vocational development.

-Career Services continues to deliver services virtually in the fall 2020 term.
+Career Services continues to deliver services virtually for summer 2021.

 Career counselors are available for virtual appointments covering any career-related topic (mock interviews, resume and cover letter review, career counseling, career planning, job or internship search, and much more).
 Alumni should email Stephanie.email@example.com the below information.
 Current students should schedule an appointment on EAB Navigate and add the below information to the comment section of your appointment.